-LaGrange College's Department of Education offers two master degree programs and a specialist in education degree program.
+LaGrange College's Department of Education offers two master degree programs, a dual degree program for those who wish to transition from the M.Ed. to the Ed.S. program, and an education specialist degree program.
 The Master of Arts in Teaching (M.A.T.) induction program is an alternative route to certification designed for those with a four-year degree who wish to become secondary teachers in high schools or middle schools.
 The Master of Education in Curriculum and Instruction (M.Ed.) is an advanced degree for practicing educators.
 The Education Specialist Degree (Ed.S.) in Teacher Leadership is designed for experienced teachers who desire to increase their content knowledge, improve their teaching skills and become teacher leaders in schools.
 Candidates entering the Ed.S. program would be expected to hold a Masters degree and already hold teacher certification.